deepsense-ai/seahorse/docs/server_mode.md

 To enable the authorization service, the `docker-compose.yml` file should be modified as described below.

+Admin's password is 'admin' by default.
+It can be reset normally - on the login screen.
+Link for changing the password will be sent to the address provided in `docker-compose.yml`.

 <div class="flex-adaptable-row-container">
 <div class="flex-adaptable-column-container">
 <b>Default Configuration</b>